The pride of Mangalore - India's emerging commercial hub

-After multiple explorations, we landed on F37 Incise.
-It was bold, it used the kind of triangular shapes and notches that seemed tailor-made for this project, and it was out of the ordinary while being quite sophisticated.
-Perfect.
-The first place we used it was the wordmark for the building itself.
+After multiple explorations, we landed on F37 Incise as the project’s primary typeface.
+It was bold, and used the kind of triangular shapes that seemed tailor-made for this project.

-We kept it simple yet versatile with a series of shades of blue with a luxurious beige to offset them.
+We kept the palette simple yet versatile with a muted shade of blue with a luxurious beige to offset it.